amitbcp/machine_learning_problems/chat_bot/README.md

+# search foodie bot

+A chatbot using open source chat framework [RASA](https://rasa.com/).
+It integrates with [Zomato API](https://developers.zomato.com/) to fetch location based restaurant information.

-This bot searches for,
+This bot can do searches for,
-1.  hotels at a location supports tier 1 and tier 2 cities
+1. Hotels at a location supports tier 1 and tier 2 cities
-2.  cuisine of choice, you can choose from Chinese, Mexican, Italian, American, North Indian, Sounth Indian
+2. Cuisine of choice, you can choose from Chinese, Mexican, Italian, American, North Indian, Sounth Indian
-3.  you can give budget constraints
+3. Budget constraints you provide

 Some examples are as follows:
 ```